 style from that spoken elsewhere.
 As an example, the English spoken by Canadians

-the grammatical through to vocabulary and of course idiomatic language use.
+grammatical through to vocabulary and of course idiomatic language use.
 Equally,

 there are significant cultural differences.
 Giving business cards is perceived as

 a significant event in Japan.
 Japanese professionals consider their business cards

-to be a valuable possession and thus proffer them respectfully
+to be a valuable possession and thus proffer them respectfully with an inclined

-cultural and communication differences may lead to unintentional insult.
+and communication differences may lead to unintentional insult.
 It is therefore

-essential that one should respect the style and difference in
+essential that one should respect the style and difference in communication patterns

-delivered in the cultural context of the recipient.
-There are many key points
+in the cultural context of the recipient.
+There are many key points to consider

-- Know the cultural values and background of the person with whom you are communicating.
+- -- Know the cultural values and background of the person with whom you are

 - Gestures, eye contact, facial expressions, posture and even clothing contribute